krutik2612/Balloonproject/Balloonproject/README.txt

 2024-06-13
 13:30
-> We created new class named Balloon.cs in the Models folder and
+> We created new class named Balloon.cs in the Models folder and add the contents in it.

+13:54
+> Created new controller 'BalloonsController.cs'

+13:56
+> created the database "ApplicationDbContext.cs" >> Migration

+> "BalloonprojectContext.cs" >> Migration

+14:59
+>